nijin-vinodan/react-message-block/ReadMe.md

+Doing a React POC or building a production application? <b>react-message-block</b> is an easy to use package for showing <i>success/error/warn/info/custom</i> message blocks.

 ## Features

 - Lightweight
-- Out of the box messages
+- Out of the box message stylings
 - Custom Styling Options

 ## Installation